alex89912/TempOral/README.md

 # TempOral

-TempOral is a programming language designed to provide a dynamic and interactive coding experience.
+TempOral is an interpreted programming language designed to provide a dynamic and interactive coding experience.
 With TempOral, your code updates in real-time as soon as you save your application.
 No more waiting for compilation or execution - see your changes come to life instantly!

 ## How it Works